DanteAmmons/Skyscraper-Puzzle-Solver/README.md

 so what i think i'm going to do next is try and take everything i've written and implement it as a recursion tree of sorts. sort of a "oh, is the value at (3,1) not 2? then it's 4. does inputting 2 lead to the solution? great! is inputting 2 inconclusive? find the next 2-guess cell upon inputting 2. if neither guess works, it's not 2. if one of them works, whoopee. if it's inconclusive, rinse and repeat." it feels like a kinda cheap way of solving this but i think it'll work

+EDIT #4 (9/14/22): it works now :)
+implemented the hypothetical case as a recursion tree. i'm still going to be doing some testing on this though just to make sure. next steps is converting this to JavaScript and implementing it in a userscript, but that's for a while away. i'm kinda tired of this project